wordhou/codefellows-java-dsa/README.md

 # Day 31: Counting word frequency

 We define a class that determines word frequency on a String in this [challenge](docs/hash-tables.md#day-31-counting-word-frequency).

+# Day 35: Graph implementations

+We implement a variety of [graph](docs/graphs.md) data structures and investigate their properties.